telefonicaid/fiware-cloto/doc/architecture.rst

 starting.
 Authentication sequence follows like this: |Authentication sequence|

 #.
-The Policy Manager requests a new administration Token from IdM in
+If Policy Manager have requested an administration Token before it will use
+   this token to validate the future token received from the Cloud Portal.
+#.
+If an existing administration token has expired or it is the first initialization,
-   order to validate the future token received from the Cloud Portal through **generate\_adminToken()** interface.
+   the Policy Manager requests a new administration Token from IdM in order to validate the future token received from the Cloud Portal through **generate\_adminToken()** interface.

    #.
 The IdM returns a valid administration token that will be used to
       check the *Token* received from the Cloud Portal requested message through the **checkToken(Token)** interface.
    #.
 The IdM could return 2 options:

       #.
 If the *Token* is valid, the IdM returns the information related
          to this token.
       #.
 If the *Token* is invalid, the IdM returns the message of
          unauthorized token.

 The next interactions gets information about the Policy Manager server: